 Basic concepts of housing and interior design; emphasis on historic periods and their relationship to contemporary housing and furnishings.

 FCS 370 - Hospitality Management Accounting

 Hospitality Management Accounting introduces participants to the concepts of accounting, controls and reporting in the hospitality industry.
-Basic accounting concepts and methods of financial analysis are fundamental to understanding the hospitality business.
-The participants will understand the importance of financial knowledge in business operations and their individual career advancement.
 Hospitality Management Accounting focuses on accounting information that is used in managing hospitality operations, specifically forecasting, budgeting, management reports and understanding P&L statements.
 These concepts will be applied to actual business situations and presented and discussed using problems, case studies and project reports and presentations.
-Prerequisite: Basic accounting and FCS 172
+Prerequisite: ATG 101 or ATG 157

 FCS 372 - Facilities Services II

 An overview of the legal and ethical issues related to the operation of facilities, particularly those with sustainable goals.
 Prerequisite: FCS 272 and MTG 315.

 Exploration of the hospitality industry by active participation in the hospitality and profession.
 This includes a minimum of 320 hours of approved practice.
 Prerequisite: FCS 170 and FCS 272.